Newborn Hearing Screening

 General Considerations

-• a process for obtaining parent/guardian consent in accordance with state and federal guidelines;
+• a process for obtaining parent/guardian consent in accordance with state and federal guidelines

-• a process for communicating screening results;
+• a process for communicating screening results (e.g., parents/guardians, primary care physicians, state EHDI programs)

-• documentation and data systems to track screening and follow-up;
+• documentation and data systems to track screening and follow-up

-See the ASHA State-by-State resource for more information.
+See the ASHA state-by-state resource for more information.

 Screener Roles and Characteristics